lost-pixel/lost-pixel/docs/recipes/lost-pixel-oss/storybook-element-locator-for-components.md

-# Element locator for components
+# Storybook Element locator for components

 In case you build something like a design system, you can use the `elementLocator` property to take a screenshot of the exact component you want to test.